hygraph/gatsby-source-graphcms/gatsby-source-graphcms/README.md

 ### Downloading local image assets

-If you prefer, the source plugin also provides the option to download and cache GraphCMS assets in your Gatsby project.
+If you prefer, the source plugin also provides the option to download and cache Hygraph assets in your Gatsby project.

 To enable this, add `downloadLocalImages: true` to your plugin configuration.